ufukusubutun/Reordering_Switch/README.md

 `auto_branched_v2.bash` - The main experiment script that sets up the desired switch configuration at the emulator node, that sets up link capacities, buffer sizes, fixed delays at each of the nodes/links, that sets the desired TCP Recovery algorithm at each of the traffic generating nodes and that simultaneously starts and manages flow generators at the traffic generating nodes

 `flow_gen.sh` - An instance of a flow generator to be run in bulk at each traffic generator nodes in parallel.
 Picks TCP flow sizes from the trace and runs those flows.
 There is a random wait time between the start of one flow to the start of the oher.
-It should be made sure that, the random wait time is greater than the flow completion time.
-This can be done thru checking the flow_gen.log produced at the end of an experiment run.

 `init_server.sh` - Run locally at the sinks by the auto_branched_v2.bash script, initiallizes and controls iperf3 servers (sinks).